Pranav-Jadhav09/responsive-coffee-shop-landing-page/README.md

 ### ☕️ Smooth Berw Coffee Shop

 - Made using HTML CSS, JavaScript and GSAP Library.
-- Contains GSAP - Parallex animation.
+- Contains GSAP - Parallax animation.
 - Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.